 Chandler: (realizing he screwed up) And to all a good night! (hurries out of the apartment)

-Monica: So is it horrible?
+Monica: (on the phone to Chandler in Tulsa) So is it horrible?
 Is everybody working really hard?

 Monica: Wendy?
 That sounds like a girl's name.